sav-che/TL-2/Authors/Schneider, Albert {std. A. Schneid.}.md

-> [!cite] BHL link: this entry starts at [page 269](https://www.biodiversitylibrary.org/item/104077#page/283/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 269](https://www.biodiversitylibrary.org/page/33333408) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schneider, Albert (1863-1928), American botanist (lichenologist), bacteriologist, pharmacologist and criminologist; Dr. med.
 Chicago 1887; teacher and physician at Spencer Academy, Indian Territory 1889; M.S.
 Univ.
 Minnesota 1894; Dr. phil.
 Columbia University 1897; professor of botany, pharmacognosy and bacteriology, School of Pharmacy, Northwestern University, Evanston, 1897-1903; id.
 College of Pharmacy, San Francisco 1903-1913; professor of pharmacognosy and pharmacology at the Nebraska School of Pharmacy, Univ.
-Nebraska 1919-1921; dean and professor at the School of Pharmacy, North Pacific College, Oregon 1922-1928. (*A. Schneid.*).
+Nebraska 1919-1921; dean and professor at the School of Pharmacy, North Pacific College, Oregon 1922-1928.
+**Abbreviated name**: *A. Schneid.*

 #### Herbarium and types